Accelero/AdaptiveTimestepSampling/README.md

 # Adaptive Timestep Sampling

-This project investigates optimized time step sampling techniques for training Denoising Diffusion Probabilistic Models (DDPMs).
-The core focus is improving training efficiency by adapting the sampling distribution of time steps using frequency domain analysis.
+This project explores adaptive timestep sampling for image generation with Denoising Diffusion Probabilistic Models (DDPMs) from a frequency-domain perspective.
+The initial goal was to investigate whether sampling strategies could be improved by incorporating image spectral characteristics.
+It also examines resolution compensation through spectral analysis, compares the results with existing research, and discusses potential reasons for observed differences.

+⚠️ Note: This is an exploratory project intended to develop intuitions and test ideas.
+No formal model training or benchmarking was performed.

 ## Prerequisites